The Tiny Chef Show

-The Tiny Chef Show is an American children’s television series created by Rachel Larsen, Ozlem "Ozi" Akturk and Adam Reid that premiered on Nickelodeon on September 9, 2022.
+The Tiny Chef Show is an American live action/stop motion children's television series created by Rachel Larsen, Ozlem "Ozi" Akturk and Adam Reid that premiered on Nickelodeon on September 9, 2022.

 In June 2025, in a controversial move, the series was cancelled after three seasons in the midst of the merger between Nickelodeon's parent company, Paramount Global, and Skydance Media; with the cancellation being announced via a video animated by the team behind the show.
 On July 1, the show's creators announced that they had crowdfunded enough to continue social media posts.
 This was reported on July 3 as the show being "saved", leaving the creators to clarify the following day that they were still working on a deal to revive the series.
+As of April 2026, the show remains canceled.

 Premise

-The Tiny Chef Show follows the chef as he cooks tiny dishes from his tree-stump home on his in-universe cooking show, along with a robot named Olly, a snail named Henry and a caterpillar named Ruby.
+The Tiny Chef Show follows the chef as he cooks tiny dishes from his tree-stump home on his in-universe cooking show, along with a robot named Olly, a snail named Henry, and a caterpillar named Ruby.